Tapadyuti1991/Hadoop-Ecosystem/README.md

 # Hive

 Hive is a SQL-based data warehouse system for Hadoop that facilitates data summarization, ad hoc queries, and the analysis of large datasets stored in Hadoop-compatible file systems (e.g., HDFS, MapR-FS, and S3) and some NoSQL databases.
-The repo has instructions and sample programs for setting up Hive on your local system and well as on Docker.
+The repo has a tutorial, installation instructions and sample programs for setting up Hive on your local system and well as on Docker.

 # MongoDB

+MongoDB is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
+MongoDB works on concept of collection and document.
+MongoDB uses JSON-like documents with schemas.
+The repo has a tutorial, installation instructions and sample programs for setting up MongoDB on your local system.